All Products

 ERROR: at least one threshold ("ACTIVE_STATEMENTS", "MAX_COST") must be specified

-- Configure the maximum number of active queries
+• Configure the maximum number of active queries.

 CREATE RESOURCE QUEUE adhoc WITH (ACTIVE_STATEMENTS=3);

-is created, and a maximum of three active queries are allowed for this resource queue at a specific point in time.
-If there are already three active queries in this resource queue, new queries are queued for execution until the three queries are executed. - Configure an upper memory limit
+In this example, a resource queue named adhoc is created, and a maximum of three active queries are allowed for the resource queue at a specific point in time.
+If three active queries exist in the resource queue, new queries are queued for execution until the three queries are executed.

 When you create a resource queue, execute the following statement to configure the maximum memory size that can be used by all queries in the resource queue: